 To make sure management controls are effective in the long term, they must be designed from a base of solid hazard analysis and sustained by a supportive safety culture.
 They then must be accompanied by adequate resources, training, supervision, and appropriate consequences.
 Remember, administrative controls should be used in conjunction with, and not as a substitute for, more effective or reliable engineering controls.
 Now let's look at some examples of some administrative controls.

 Administrative controls also take the form of safe work practices.
 They may be quite specific or general in their applicability.
 They may be a very important part of a single job procedure or applicable to many jobs in the workplace.
-Safe work practices include:
+General safe work practices include:

 Other safe work practices apply to specific jobs in the workplace and involve specific procedures for accomplishing a job.
 To develop safe procedures, you conduct a job hazard analysis (JHA).
 If, during the JHA, you determine that a procedure presents hazards to the worker, you would decide that a training program is needed.
 We recommend using the JHA as a tool for training your workers in the new procedures.
 A training program may be essential if your employees are working with highly toxic substances or in dangerous situations.